hobgoblina/colordle/README.md

 # Colordle

-A colorful/silly spin on the popular word guessing game, forked from [Reactle](https://reactle.vercel.app/).
+A colorful spin on the popular word guessing game, forked from [Reactle](https://reactle.vercel.app/).

 [Try it out!](https://colordle.lina.garden/)